chazsconi/elixir_docker_build/README.md

 end
 ```

-You also need to add distillery to your project.
+If you are using Elixir < 1.9.0 you also need to add distillery to your project.
 Normally this is done with:

 ```elixir
 def deps do